IAGA-DVI-DataStandards/mth5_test_data/README.rst

-An repository for testing data used in the MTH5 project.
+A repository for testing data used in the MTH5 project.

 Includes: